YINI-lang/yini-parser-typescript/README.md

 - **YINI is an alternative** to other great config formats like INI, JSON, YAML, XML, and TOML — Supports section nesting and explicit syntax for configuration files.
 - **Started as a personal project and a research challenge:** Provides structure similar to INI, with features inspired by JSON and YAML.
 - **Built for clarity:**
-    * Uses minimal syntax for humans, especially for nested sections.
-    * Uses a concise syntax, aims to not have too much syntax noise.
+    * Uses a concise syntax to minimize unnecessary characters.
     * Supports commonly used configuration structures.
-- *Originated from practical needs **for configuration clarity, simplicity, minimalism, and flexibility**.
+- *Developed to meet practical needs, driven by curiosity and a desire **for configuration clarity, simplicity, minimalism, and flexibility**.

 ---